 How can I take care of myself and those I care about?

-By staying at home and staying apart, we are coming together to help reduce everyone’s risks.
+By following public health guidelines, we help reduce everyone’s risks.
 But it is not easy for anyone, particularly for those who have lost their job, are caring for others, or who are experiencing other challenges.
 Remember to care for yourself as much as you are caring for others.
 Take care of yourself as best you can.

-- Prevent COVID-19 while managing your condition.
+- Continue to manage your condition.
 If you have an underlying condition, focus on prevention and management.
-Staying healthy at home means staying out of the hospital or emergency room where your risks for getting COVID-19 are higher.
+Staying healthy at home means staying out of the hospital or emergency room.

 - Use telehealth or nurselines to manage your condition so that you don’t have to go into the clinic.